Equipping you with a sound knowledge of theories and practical issues relevant to health psychology.

-The Department of Psychology at the University of Surrey is one of the most active and highly regarded psychology departments in the country.
+The School of Psychology at the University of Surrey is one of the most active and highly regarded psychology departments in the country.
 We specialise in applied and policy-oriented teaching and research within a strong theoretical context.
-The international, interdisciplinary, policy and applied strengths of the Department mean that students’ theoretical and methodological research puts them at the cutting edge of the discipline.
+The international, interdisciplinary, policy and applied strengths of the School mean that students’ theoretical and methodological research puts them at the cutting edge of the discipline.

-We are one of the highest ranked departments in the country for graduates entering employment, and also one of the largest providers of postgraduate training in the UK.
+We are one of the highest ranked School’s in the country for graduates entering employment, and also one of the largest providers of postgraduate training in the UK.

-The University of Surrey Department of Psychology has been the centre for many cross-national studies and has attracted funding from research councils and local and national government departments, such as ESF, Defra, the MoD, the Home Office, the Environment Agency, the Countryside Agency, Surrey County Council and the EU.
+The University of Surrey’s School of Psychology has been the centre for many cross-national studies and has attracted funding from research councils and local and national government departments, such as ESF, Defra, the MoD, the Home Office, the Environment Agency, the Countryside Agency, Surrey County Council and the EU.

 If you choose to study psychology at the University of Surrey, you will be provided with a combination of opportunities that would be hard to match elsewhere.
 We offer you a degree that provides a thorough grounding in the theories, methods and practice of contemporary psychology.
 Our programmes lay particular emphasis on the application of psychology to real-world problems, and also consider issues related to professional practice in preparation for your career as a professional psychologist.

-The Health Psychology Research Group is involved in research into a range of health-related areas including diabetes, obesity, exercise, smoking, diet, risk perception and communication.
+The Health Psychology Research Group is involved in research in a range of health-related areas including cardiovascular disease, diabetes, diet, exercise, fibromyalgia, obesity, risk perception communication, and smoking.